-Changing Your Elections
+Changing Your Investment Elections

-At any time you can change the options in which your current or future contributions will be invested by calling the Plan or visiting the Plan's website through My Total Compensation and Benefits at www.totalcomponline.com.
+At any time you can change the options in which your current or future contributions will be invested by calling the Plan as instructed under "How to Contact the Plan" on page 2 or visiting the Plan's website through My Total Compensation and Benefits at www.totalcomponline.com.
 If your change is received and confirmed by 4 p.m.
 ET, Monday through Friday, your new investment mix will take effect that day.